 Profile Identification and Versioning

 This document is identified by a name (in this case, Basic Profile) and a version number (here, 1.2).
-Together, they identify a particular profile instance.
+Together, they identify a profile (here BasicProfile 1.2).

 Version numbers are composed of a major and minor portion, in the form "major.minor".
 They can be used to determine the precedence of a profile instance; a higher version number (considering both the major and minor components) indicates that an instance is more recent, and therefore supersedes earlier instances.